stoefelz/kleinanzeigen_parser/README.md

 there could be only one empty string in in every array index -> error/not available in html source code

 if error: returns empty json array

-## TODO

-in zip_code sometimes wrong content
-user info view -> remove line break
-item view -> in description line breaks missing
-picture gallery -> show that there are more pics